mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * Permissions Boundary
   * but instead of showing denied statement on the console, can use the cli for that
-* Different profile with programmatic access
+* Different profile with programatic access
 * Can show assumeRole result with SessionToken
 * Can show policy simulator